We provide professional consulting for science researchers on:

 the process with the Cornell Center for Advanced Computing lets me use my time more efficiently.”

-- Cardiothoracic Surgery Project – developed HIPAA-protected surgical procedure database for regulatory outcome reporting and research into overall treatment outcomes (Weill Cornell Medical College)
+- Cardiothoracic Surgery Project – developed HIPAA-protected surgical procedure database for regulatory outcome reporting and research into overall treatment outcomes (Weill Cornell Medicine)

 - Maize Disease Resistance Project – ported plant breeding data from Access to SQL Server; developing a web front end for queries.